satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 ### Conditional exports

-The `exports` field can have the following structure:
+The `exports` field specifies conditions for different environments.
+Think of it like an if-else statement - the module resolution goes through each of the conditions one by one and uses the first one that matches.

+A basic example of `exports` field would be:

 ```json title="package.json"
 {